How to Create a WordPress Website in 2026: Step-by-Step Guide

 • Install a caching* plugin (e.g., FlyingPress, Litespeed, or WP Rocket)

-• Use image optimization plugins like Smush or ShortPixel.
+• Compress your images or use image optimization plugins like Smush or ShortPixel.
+You should use WEBP or AVIF image file formats.

 📌 Remember: A fast site = better SEO + happier visitors